digipolisantwerp/location-picker_widget_angular/CONTRIBUTING.example.md

 ## What should I know to get started?

 This widget is part of the [ACPaaS UI platform](https://acpaas-ui.digipolis.be).
+For more info about Smart Widgets, check the [documentation hub](https://github.com/digipolisantwerp/smart-widgets).

 Before contributing code, you should be aware of the following: